-2. We validate your scores online (given you follow the rules outlined below).
+2. CrossFit NYC will validate your scores online (given you follow the rules outlined below).

-While we try to make everything about the Open as clear and organized as we can, if you have ANY questions about score submissions you need to make sure you ask them before the deadline.
+While we try to make everything about the Open as clear and organized as we can, if you have ANY questions about score submissions you need to make sure you ask them prior to the deadline.

 Here are a few rules that are good to know, so you can ensure that all of your scores are validated by our affiliate.

 1) Complete the workout in an Open class at our affiliate.
-(Note: This year you must be registered for the Open prior to signing up for an Open class.)
+(Note: You must be registered for the Open prior to signing up for an Open class.)

 While you have several choices when it comes to performing an Open workout, the only scores we can validate are those that occur at CrossFit NYC where you must be judged in person.

 If you plan to submit a video (for whatever reason), we are not able to validate your score and you must follow the video submission guidelines as listed by CrossFit Games website.

 This is a no-brainer, but we can’t validate workouts that we can’t confirm were judged accurately.